StringerMus/friday-film-club/README.md

 ### [Easy Steps Section] ()
 This section provides the user information on how to join the club.
 This is broken down into 3 easy steps to demonstrate how simple it is to join to make the club more welcoming and removes doubts of complexity for a new joiner.

-The 3 steps are quickly followed by a link to the next film which has been selected for the weekly discussion.
-The link prompts the user to further explore and encourage a user to continue their journey through the website and gaining information in a step closer to joining the club.

 _Insert Easy Steps Section_